Information for Reviewers

 We suggest that you organize your comments to the authors as: 1) General comments; 2) Specific recommendations for revision: a) Major ; b) Minor.
 Please do not directly allude to the acceptability of the paper for publication.
 Note that we do not reveal your name to the authors, although you are free to do so in the body of your review.

-Publication Ethics: Plagarism (text or figures), data fabrication, undeclared Conflict of Interest.
+Publication Ethics: Plagiarism (text or figures), data fabrication, undeclared Conflict of Interest.

-If you, as a reviewer, have questions that arise regarding plagarism, duplicate publication, data fabrication or falsification, undeclared conflict of interest, or other ethical issues, please raise these points with both the Associate Editor and the Editor-in-Chief directly, and not in your review.
+If you, as a reviewer, have questions that arise regarding plagiarism, duplicate publication, data fabrication or falsification, undeclared conflict of interest, or other ethical issues, please raise these points with both the Associate Editor and the Editor-in-Chief directly, and not in your review.
 Be specific in expressing your concerns.
 We will investigate the issues that you raise, and follow up as appropriate.
 Our publisher, Springer, has a set of guidelines on these topics that you should read to help guide how to express your concerns, and JARO is a member of the Committee on Publication Ethics (COPE).
 As of January 1, 2019, all new manuscripts are passed through iThenticate, which identifies copied passages and recycled text.
 The results from iThenticate are evaluated editorially, and may be grounds for rejection without review, or authors may receive a request for modification of the manuscript prior to entering it into review.